Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 How competitive is the Fairyhouse Winter Festival Listed Handicap Chase market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2019 when the race had an over-round of 114%.
 The race in 2007 was a race that was most in the bookie's favour with an over-round of 144%, whilst on average over the last 20 renewals of the Fairyhouse Winter Festival Listed Handicap Chase, the over-round has been 126%, which means the bookie expects to pay out £100 for every £126 which is bet.

-Below you will find the 2025 Fairyhouse Winter Festival Listed Handicap Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Fairyhouse Winter Festival Listed Handicap Chase Trend Analysis.
+Below you will find the 2025 Fairyhouse Winter Festival Listed Handicap Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Fairyhouse Winter Festival Listed Handicap Chase Trend Analysis.

-These are the top three quickest-run Fairyhouse Winter Festival Listed Handicap Chase over the last 20 renewals:
+These are the top three quickest-run Fairyhouse Winter Festival Listed Handicap Chase races over the last 20 renewals:

 1. Duca De Thaix (4:09.00) in 2018